-(B) Units paid out under terms of plan to member on long-term disability.
+(B) Units paid out under terms of plan due to the death of a participant.

-(C) There is no intrinsic value of the performance units based on total shareholder return and earnings per share.
+(C) The intrinsic value of the performance units based on total shareholder return and earnings per share is \$15.3 million and \$5.1 million, respectively.